Categoriespsychology

 Person #3:Oh yeah, well, after my workout I couldn’t feel the right side of my face.

-Progress, it seems, has more to do with how close to a medical emergency someone can get than it is actually seeing tangible improvements in their lifts.
+Progress, it seems, has more to do with how close to a medical emergency someone can get to rather than actually seeing tangible improvements in their lifts.

 The Forgotten Component of Progress